virtual-labs/exp-non-preemptive-scheduling-iiith/experiment/theory.md

 * **Managing the Ready Queue:** It maintains a ready queue or a list of processes that are in a state to execute and selects processes from this queue for execution.

 > **Note:** Context switching is not a subpart of scheduling or a job done by the scheduler.
 It is an independent mechanism which aids the OS to implement the decision (which process to run next) made by the scheduler.

+## Why do we need scheduling?

+We now have a basic understanding of what scheduler is.
+But why is it important in process management?

+Well, the answer is simple.
+It is because not all processes are equally important.
+Some processes demand immediate attention by the OS (Example: interrupts).
+The currently running process on the CPU, no matter whether it is a user process or a kernel process, will be replaced the interrupt handler to deal with the interrupt.

+You might think that the process will resume it's execution after the CPU executes the interupt handler.
+Yes, it true!
+But the resumption of the process execution doesn't necessarily happen immediately after interrupt handling.

+The previous process, let's say 'P', when swapped out of the CPU, goes and waits in the ready queue for the CPU to handle the interrupt.
+And this ready queue doesn't contain only one process 'P' waiting in it.
+There are many other programs waiting for the CPU.
+This is where the **scheduler** comes into play.
+It manages the ready queue, i.e., it lines up all the processes waiting in a queue using the scheduling algorithm defined by the OS and rearranges the queue in such a way that the head of the